Piotras1/piotras-cards-pack/README.md

 ---

 ### 📊 Piotras Value Bar
-Clean and modern progress bars for any numerical sensor.
+Clean and powerful progress bars for any numerical sensor — with color gradients, scale labels, alarm indicators and a built-in visual editor.

 ![Value Bar Preview](img/piotras-value-bar.jpg)